tristan-white/fhr_deal_finder/README.md

   -b BEGIN, --begin BEGIN
                         The start date for data queries.
 Format: YYYY-MM-DD -e END, --end END     The end date for data queries.
+Format: YYYY-MM-DD -r REGION, --region REGION
+                        The region used in the query.
-Format: YYYY-MM-DD -s STATE, --state STATE
+  -s STATE, --state STATE
                         The state used in the query.
   -c CITY, --city CITY  The city used in the query.
-City name needs to be
-                        capitalized.
-This option isn't well tested - if not working, don't use this option and use only the state of the city; you should still be able to find the hotel in the data.
+City name needs to be capitalized.
+This option isn't well tested - if not working, don't use this option and use only the state of the city; you should still be able to find
+                        the hotel in the data.
   -o OUTPUT, --output OUTPUT
                         If provided, all data used to generate the final graph is saved to a csv file with this name.
 ```